kailash-manasarovar/statement/docs/timeline/2025/january.md

 - He gets a WhatsApp and suddenly says, let's go somewhere else.
 - We head to a bar in Highgate Village which is apparently a gay bar.
 - There's no reason for us going there.
-- He explains it's a place he often goes to with his best friend [Lucy](#pauls-friend-lucy).
+- He explains it's a place he often goes to with his best friend [Lucy](#pauls-best-friend-lucy) who's a lesbian.
 - He suggests we sit on the raised table in the window.
 - I say no.
 - Two women sit close by us.
-- I'm pretty sure one of them is his friend Lucy.
+- I'm pretty sure one of them is his friend Lucy, I recognize her from the WhatsApp profile pic Paul showed me.
-- I'm told online in early 2026 that this Lucy is the youngest Adams' daughter and has been stalking me online since September 2023.
+- I'm told online in early 2026 that this Lucy is the youngest Adams' daughter and that she has been stalking me online since September 2023 with varying X accounts `@LucyInBetween` being one such account.
 - How does Paul really know her?
 - At the time, I'm certain he has been instructed to take me to this pub so I can be "viewed".
 - Does he get a payment for his services while I'm in the toilet?
-- He did seem to get quiet that night.
+- He did seem to go quiet that night, which wasn't unwelcome.

 ## Harassment in UK